openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-arch-frontend-composability.rst

 Abstract
 ********

-This OEP proposes that Open edX micro-frontends (MFEs) adopt shared dependencies and runtime module loading - implemented via webpack module federation - as an approach to improve the consistency, performance, and flexibility of the MFE architecture.
+This OEP proposes that Open edX micro-frontends (MFEs) adopt :term:`shared dependencies` and :term:`runtime module loading` - implemented via webpack :term:`module federation` - as an approach to improve the consistency, performance, and flexibility of the frontend architecture.

 Motivation
 **********

 Micro-frontends were originally designed to avoid some of the limitations of the monolithic ``edx-platform`` frontend, namely that otherwise independent teams in edX's large engineering organization were beholden to the build, test, and release lifecycle of the rest of the codebase.
 This dramatically slowed down the pace of frontend feature development, experimentation, and innovation on the master branch where the rate of change is particularly high.

-As a result, the Open edX "micro-frontend" architecture focused on creating an un-opinionated, loosely coupled set of applications with the goal of enabling teams to iterate quickly and independently.
+As a result, the Open edX :term:`"micro-frontend" architecture <Micro-frontend Architecture>` focused on creating an un-opinionated, loosely coupled set of applications with the goal of enabling teams to iterate quickly and independently.
 This goal was successful.

 However, we've discovered that the completely siloed nature of these MFEs has created its own set of problems.
 Our frontends are more like independent single-page applications than `micro-frontends <https://micro-frontends.org>`_, as we never invested in ways of composing them together.
 The problems inherent in siloed MFE architecture are described below.